atom0s/XiPackets/world/server/0x0023/README.md

 ## Description

-This packet is sent by the server to inform the player of a trade item update.
+This packet is sent by the server to inform the player of a trade item update. _(This update is related to the other parties items.)_

 ## Packet Layout